 Serve it With

 These Asian Chicken Lettuce Wraps are a versatile, light dish that pairs wonderfully with various sides.
 For a complete, well-rounded meal, consider serving them alongside a steaming bowl of Riceberry or my Chilled Soba Salad.
+If you're looking for more protein, Hiyayakko is an easy chilled tofu salad with endless variations.
 If you're in the mood for more vegetables, my Smashed Cucumber Salad is a clean, crunchy counterpart to the richness of the chicken.
 Finally, if you want something more hearty that sticks with the wrap theme, try making a batch of my Japanese-style Spring Rolls.

 For quick pickled onions